Mantle (mollusc)

 The mantle (also known by the Latin word pallium meaning mantle, robe or cloak, adjective pallial) is a significant part of the anatomy of molluscs: it is the dorsal body wall which covers the visceral mass and usually protrudes in the form of flaps well beyond the visceral mass itself.

-In many species of mollusks the epidermis of the mantle secretes calcium carbonate and conchiolin, and creates a shell.
+In many species of molluscs the epidermis of the mantle secretes calcium carbonate and conchiolin, and creates a shell.
 In sea slugs there is a progressive loss of the shell and the mantle becomes the dorsal surface of the animal.

-The words mantle and pallium both originally meant cloak or cape, see mantle (vesture).
+The words mantle and pallium both originally meant ‘cloak’ or ‘cape’; see mantle (vesture).
 This anatomical structure in molluscs often resembles a cloak because in many groups the edges of the mantle, usually referred to as the mantle margin, extend far beyond the main part of the body, forming flaps, double-layered structures which have been adapted for many different uses, including for example, the siphon.